graphadvantage/neo4j-na-rail-network/README.md

 #### NeoDash

 The dashboard includes several reports.
 Try using the 'main-lines-network' and 'TOLEDO MEGA TERMINAL - OH' and 'GENTILLY - LA' for start and end yards.

-You can use 'NS' as the railroad owner.
-Also try the 'double-stack-network' to see longer, more expensve routes with different trackage ownerships.
+You can use 'NS' (Norfolk Southern) as the railroad owner.
+Also try the 'double-stack-network' to see longer, more expensive routes with different trackage ownerships.

 NeoDash: